The Senate Office is located in Cohodas 402, and the official Senate Web site: https://nmu.edu/academic_senate/

 Matters/Reports that are strictly for informational purposes (e.g., the annual report) should be clearly designated as such.
 These should be kept separate from reports containing recommendations that require Senate action.

-(Special thanks to Gloria Urban and Eugene Whitehouse for the initial content in this document; revisions by Roberta Varley, Pat Frenn, and Larry G. Pagel.)
-(Revised 08-23-07)
+(Special thanks to Gloria Urban and Eugene Whitehouse for the initial content in this document; revisions by Roberta Varley, Pat Frenn, Larry G. Pagel, and Alec Lindsay) (Revised 08-24-17)